palpen/grades_sum_stats/README.md

 ### Description

 A Stata program that calculates various summary statistics and creates histograms for grades of each test question.
+It also creates a text file containing the number of students in each grade range.

 ### Required Package